 Lyndon Baines Johnson was born in a farmhouse in Stonewall, Texas; Johnson was the oldest of Samuel Ealy Johnson Jr. and Rebekah Baines Johnson's five children.
 The Johnson family, known for farming and ranching, had settled in Texas before the American Civil War, founding the nearby town of Johnson City in its aftermath.
 Lyndon's father, a Texas congressman, proved better at politics than ranching, encountering financial difficulties before losing the family farm when his son was in his early teens.

 He struggled in school but managed to graduate from Johnson City High School in 1924.
 He enrolled at Southwest Texas State Teachers College (now Texas State University) and participated in debates and campus politics.
-After graduating in 1930, he briefly taught high school and worked as a congressional aide before winning election to the House of Representatives in 1937.
+After graduating in 1930, he briefly taught high school and worked as a congressional aide before winning the election to the House of Representatives in 1937.

 Johnson ran for the Democratic nomination in the 1960 presidential election.
 Although unsuccessful, he accepted the invitation of then-Senator John F. Kennedy of Massachusetts to be his running mate.
 They went on to win a close election over the Republican ticket of Richard Nixon and Henry Cabot Lodge Jr. On November 22, 1963, Kennedy was assassinated, and Johnson succeeded him as president.
 The following year, Johnson defeated Senator Barry Goldwater of Arizona.
 With 61.1 percent of the popular vote, the largest share of the popular vote of any candidate since the largely uncontested 1820 election.
 He served as the 36th President of the United States from 1963 to 1969.
 Formerly the 37th Vice President of the United States from 1961 to 1963.

 A Democrat from Texas, Johnson also served as a United States Representative and as the Majority Leader in the United States Senate.
 Johnson is one of only four people who have served in all four federal elected positions.
 In domestic policy, Johnson designed the "Great Society" legislation to expand civil rights, public broadcasting, Medicare, Medicaid, aid to education, the arts, urban and rural development, public services, and his "War on Poverty".